Audrey Hepburn: 1953–1960: Roman Holiday and stardom

-Hepburn also returned to the stage in 1954, playing a water nymph who falls in love with a human in the fantasy play Ondine on Broadway.
+Hepburn also returned to the stage in 1954, playing a water nymph who falls in love with a human in Jean Giraudoux's fantasy play Ondine at the 46th Street Theatre on Broadway.
+Ondine opened on February 18, 1954, and closed on July 3, 1954, after 157 performances.
 A critic for The New York Times commented that "somehow, Miss Hepburn is able to translate [its intangibles] into the language of the theatre without artfulness or precociousness.
 She gives a pulsing performance that is all grace and enchantment, disciplined by an instinct for the realities of the stage".
-Her performance won her the 1954 Tony Award for Best Performance by a Leading Actress in a Play three days after she won the Academy Award for Roman Holiday, making her one of three actresses to receive the Academy and Tony Awards for Best Actress in the same year (the other two are Shirley Booth and Ellen Burstyn).
-During the production, Hepburn and her co-star Mel Ferrer began a relationship, and were married on 25 September 1954 in Switzerland.
+Her performance won her the Tony Award for Best Actress in a Play three days after she won the Academy Award for Roman Holiday, making her one of three actresses to receive the Academy and Tony Awards for Best Actress in the same year (the other two are Shirley Booth and Ellen Burstyn).
+During the production, Hepburn and her co-star Mel Ferrer began a relationship, and were married on September 25, 1954 in Switzerland.